aminrashidbeigi/aminrashidbeigi.github.io/content/about/index.en.md

   <img src="avatar.png" alt="Amin Rashidbeigi's avatar" />
 </p>

 Hi!
-I am Amin and hold a B.S. in Computer Engineering and an M.S. in Artificial Intelligence.
+I am Amin and I hold a B.S. in Computer Engineering and an M.S. in Artificial Intelligence.

-Currently I lead a team of 10 engineers, designers, and data analysts at [Divar]("https://divar.ir/") Tech Company.
+Currently, I am a software engineer at [Divar](https://divar.ir) Tech Company.

+You can contact me via email at a.rashidbeigi at gmail.com.